-PACK EXPO is a great opportunity to reconnect with industry peers and discover the latest packaging innovations.
+The International Production and Processing Expo is a great opportunity to reconnect with industry peers and discover the latest packaging innovations.
 We’re thrilled to be returning in-person this year, and have plenty of exciting features planned for you in our booth.

 This past year has shown us that change is inevitable, with or without a global pandemic to worry about.
 It’s important that your machine can stand the test of time and adapt to your packaging needs as your goals and strategies change.

 You have a partner in managing that change with Harpak-ULMA.

 Flexibility has consistently been a focus as we strive to build productive, cost-efficient, lasting packaging solutions.
 Come experience the many faces of flexibility in packaging in our booth and discover how they can help you adapt to change and scale your production.